RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-stress-predictor.md

 ---

-## Explanation of every helper and branch
+## Explanation of the helpers and branches

 **`load_model()`** encapsulates model retrieval, path building, and existence checks.
 It reduces repetition and centralizes error messages.
 If a future refactor moves the artifact to cloud storage, I can extend this function to fetch from a bucket while callers remain unchanged.